pelletier197/quarkus-tika-reproduction/README.md

 ```shell
 <path_to_mandrel>/bin/java -agentlib:native-image-agent=access-filter-file=agent-filters.json,config-output-dir=./src/main/resources -jar build/tika-quarkus-1.0.0-SNAPSHOT-runner.jar ./test-assets
 ```

+> There are some stacktraces, being printed, it's normal.
+It's because some of the files are encrypted.

 Here I used an agent filter because some tika dependencies are giving troubles at build time.